dashbitco/broadway/guides/examples/Amazon SQS.md

 In order to process incoming messages, we need to implement the required callbacks.
-For the sake of simplicity, we're considering that all messages received from the queue are numbers:
+For the sake of simplicity, we're considering that all messages received from the queue are just numbers:

     defmodule MyBroadway do
       use Broadway